VictorMauroy/PHP-Training/Courses/form_and_data.md

 </html>
 ```

-### Sanitizing
+## Sanitizing

-Before doing anything with the inputs given by a user, you must **check if the datas are valid**, that they **doesn't contains code injections** and others non-authorized content.
+Before doing anything with the inputs given by a user, you must **check if the data are valid**, that they **doesn't contains code injections** and others non-authorized content.

+### Checking the data type

 ### Basics functions